 Take your pick from the wealth of attractions in Brighton and Hove, such as the Brighton Wheel, or even the Brighton Marina, a stunning waterfront with over 1600 berths.

 If you’re on a family visit, Sea Life Centre Brighton is Britain’s oldest operating aquarium and home to over 150 species – making it a great day out for the kids.
-You could also choose to venture further afield and discover one of Brighton’s pretty ‘villages’, such as Kipling’s Rottingdean to Kemp town.
+You could also choose to venture further afield and discover one of Brighton’s pretty ‘villages’, such as Kemp Town.

-Two words: The Lanes.
-Brighton is famed for its winding labyrinth of shopping alleys, otherwise known as The Lanes.
-Potter through the charming little streets of quirky and cool boutiques, scouring for trinkets such as antiques, kitsch furniture, vintage clothing or retro sweets (a great place to stock up on Brighton Rock for gifts to take home!), all while listening to some live jazz from the popular buskers.
+Brighton is famed for its labyrinth of shopping alleys, otherwise known as The Lanes.
+Potter through the charming little streets of quirky and cool boutiques, scouring for trinkets such as antiques, kitsch furniture and vintage clothing.

-You can also pick up a bargain at the Brighton Marina or take a wander around Churchill Square mall.
+Pick up a bargain at the Brighton Marina or take a wander around Churchill Square Mall.
 Head into Brighton centre for high street goodies, or, for more local purchases, Hove – just down the road – hosts regular French and Farmers’ markets, where you can find delicious fresh produce.